essraahmed/essraahmed/README.md

 - 🌱 I’m currently learning **Data Analysis**

+- 👯 I’m looking to collaborate on **Data Analysis/ Engineer Projects**

 - 👨‍💻 All of my tableau projects are available at [Tableau](https://tabsoft.co/3mWIejc)

 - 👀 I’m interested in **everything about data**